tenzir/tenzir/rfc/002-fault-tolerance/README.md

 We briefly touch on how the mechanism for making the write and read path resilient, and then focus the discussion on fault tolerance within the VAST server node, specifically the catalog.

+To avoid bloating the propoal with caveats unrealted to the core problem, we assume a starting architecture that has been planned earlier, but is not fully implemented yet.

 ### Resilient Write Path